Sebazzz/NUnitTestOrdering/README.md

 Since this library can only work with whatever NUnit allows for extensibility, there are some limitations:

 - No SetupFixture support
-- No support for cancelling remaining tests once an integration test fails
+- A single test can only be specified once in a test ordering

+Related to test runners:
 - Some test runners, like the ReSharper test runner use their own way of discovering tests and won't show the tests correctly.
 They still run correctly, though.
+Other test runners, like the NUnit console runner or GUI runner work perfectly.

 ## Development
 ### Building